astrapi69/silly-collection/README.md

 ## Semantic Versioning

-The versions of silly-collections are maintained with the Simplified Semantic Versioning guidelines.
+The versions of silly-collection are maintained with the Simplified Semantic Versioning guidelines.

 Release version numbers will be incremented in the following format: